NabeehaAliii/Cloud-Projects/Elastic Block Storage (EBS)/Create EBS Storage - Mount/Readme.md

 # Tutorial: Working with EBS Volumes on EC2

-This tutorial covers creating and attaching an Amazon EBS (Elastic Block Store) volume to an EC2 instance and working with basic Linux commands such as `lsblk`, `mount`, and `umount`.
-By the end of this tutorial, you will understand how to manage storage volumes, mount and unmount filesystems, and use these volumes within your EC2 instance.
+This tutorial covers creating and attaching an Amazon EBS (Elastic Block Store) volume to an EC2 instance and working with basic Linux commands such as `lsblk`, `mkfs`, `mount`, and `umount`.
+By the end of this tutorial, you will understand how to manage storage volumes, format them (if required), mount and unmount filesystems, and use these volumes within your EC2 instance.

 ## Prerequisites